Bartlett police investigate Friday night shooting

 BARTLETT, Tenn. — Bartlett police are investigating a shooting Friday night on Eagle Valley Cove.

 One family has holes in their mailbox from the bullets.
-One of those shell casings were given to police Saturday afternoon as they continue their investigation.
+One of those shell casings were given to police Saturday afternoon as they combed for additional evidence.

 Another homeowner has shattered glass to his front door and a bullet hole in his garage door and car tire.